 - The Green Box comprises medicinal products which are either general dispensable or under specific circumstances in specified amounts.
-The authorisation of a chief consultant (control physician) belonging to the health insurance is not required if the rules of the Code of Reimbursement are complied with. - The Yellow Box includes all those medicinal products which exhibit an essential additional therapeutic benefit for the patient and which are not included in the green area for medical and/or reasons of health economy.
+The authorisation of a chief consultant (control physician) belonging to the health insurance is not required if the rules of the Code of Reimbursement are complied with.
+The comparator products listed in this box are relevant for price determination.
+If a higher price is targeted for the requested proprietary medicinal product, an added therapeutic value must be proven. - The Yellow Box includes all those medicinal products which exhibit an essential additional therapeutic benefit for the patient and which are not included in the green area for medical and/or reasons of health economy.
+At most the determined EU average price may be offset for a proprietary medicinal product in this box.
 The costs are only reimbursed by the health insurance upon presentation of a medical approval by a chief consultant (control physician) of the insurance fund (RE1 = dark yellow box).
 For specific medicinal products in this box, whose inclusion relates to a specific application, the Main Association provides for a follow-up verification of compliance with the specified application (using the documentation provided by the attending physician) instead of the approval by a chief consultant (control physician; RE2 = light yellow box).

 • The Red Box temporarily comprises all medicinal products for which an application for inclusion in the Code of Reimbursement was submitted.
+The price of the proprietary medicinal product may not exceed the EU average price.
 The costs are assumed by the health insurance only upon presentation of a medical approval by a chief consultant (control physician) of the insurance fund

 All other medicinal products not included in the Code of Reimbursement are only reimbursed in justified cases and upon presentation of the medical approval by a chief consultant (control physician).
-Specific groups of medicinal products, such as for contraception, must be paid by the patient in all cases.
+Authorisation has to occur via the Pharmaceuticals Authorisation Service (ABS).
+Before a contracted physician is allowed to prescribe medicinal products which are subject to authorisation to his patients, they must submit an electronic request to the chief & control physician service of the health insurance institution.